-They had been making love, and Jennifer had moved putting her was on top, working her special blend of hot magic, her body on his.
-Deep in the throes of passion, she somehow caught the bright red ‘in use’ light on the phone console.
+They had been making love, and Jennifer had moved, putting herself on top to work her special blend of hot magic.
+In the midst of it all, she somehow caught the bright red ‘in use’ light on the phone console.
 Without missing a stroke, she reached over to snatch up the receiver next to the bed.

 “Hang… up… now” she demanded, in rhythm with what she was doing at the time.

-He head the click on the other end before Jennifer put the reciever back down.
-When she he upped body down to him, her soft, fragrant hair falling forward, brushing his face, she whispered in his ear, “Just plain incorrigible.”
+He heard the click on the other end before Jennifer put the receiver back down.
+When she brought her body down to him, her soft, fragrant hair falling forward, brushing his face, she whispered in his ear, “Just plain incorrigible.”

 His two girls, his wife and his daughter, they were so much fun.